-Disappointment and dread twisted her stomach as reality dawned upon her; no matter how far she ran, no matter the protection, he was always destined to find her.
+Disappointment and dread twisted her stomach.
+No matter how far she ran, no matter the protection, he was always destined to find her.

 “We knew this day would come.
-I had just hoped it was not so soon.”
+I had just hoped it would not be so soon.”

 Together they watched as the afternoon sun dwindled, dwarfed by growing black wisps that rose like smoke, wrapping around the grand, fortified city gate.
 Aphrodite sighed; their defences would not hold for long.
-Hiding had not worked; avoiding bloodshed was inevitable.
+Hiding had not worked; bloodshed was inevitable.

 “It is time,” Aphrodite said.

 Aquila gasped as she took Aphrodite’s hand, squeezing it.
 It had been decades since Aphrodite entered these lands, seeking refuge from creatures that hunted her.
-The creatures believed that the pure darkness of the Abaddon could only be stopped by the Aphrodite, the creature of love and rebirth.
+The creatures believed that the pure darkness of the Abaddon could only be stopped by Aphrodite, the creature of love and rebirth.

-In the palace, she found love for those who opened their hearts, but love for humans was a mortal love that ended with the short time they had on earth.
+In the palace, she had found love for those who had opened their hearts, but love for humans was a mortal love that ended with the short time they had on earth.

-“It can’t be,” Aquila said, tears forming, “surely there is something we can do,” she begged.
+“It can’t be,” Aquila said, tears forming.
+“Surely there is something we can do.”